OpenLMIS/openlmis-template-service/TESTING.md

 QA meetings are scheduled to discuss testing-related topics, and the daily communication is held on the #QA slack channel for OpenLMIS.
 The meeting notes are maintained on the [QA Weekly meeting notes](https://openlmis.atlassian.net/wiki/spaces/OP/pages/114170699/QA+Weekly+meeting+notes) page.

-## QA Testing Workflow within a Sprint
+## Testing Workflow within a Sprint

-The Testing process in OpenLMIS project is divided into three areas: manual testing, automatic testing and regression.
-This section covers manual and regression testing using Zephyr test cases and test cycles.
+The testing process in the OpenLMIS project is divided into three areas: Manual testing, automated testing and regression testing.
+This section covers manual and regression testing performed with the use of Zephyr test cases and test cycles.

 **Step 1: Test Cases**

-When a new feature ticket is assigned to a sprint, the QA lead or tester must create a test case and link the new test case to the Jira ticket.
+When a new feature ticket that does not concern the API is assigned to a sprint, the QA lead or the tester has to create a test case and link it to the Jira ticket.
 This can happen in parallel to the development of the ticket.
-Test Cases must be created for each JIRA ticket that is assigned to a sprint that has to be tested manually - one mustn't create test cases for API changes, as contract tests are to be used for this kind of changes.
-It's advised to create test cases before a sprint begins, but this can also be done once a sprint has started.
-Note that sometimes a given feature might be interrelated with the already existing ones, which increases the risk of regression.
+Test cases have to be created for each JIRA ticket that is assigned to a sprint and has to be tested manually; one mustn’t create test cases for API changes, as contract tests are used for their verification.
+It’s advised to create test cases before a sprint begins, but this can also be done once a sprint has started.
+Note that sometimes a given feature might be interrelated with the already-existing ones, which increases the risk of regression.
 In such situations, the developer working on the ticket should recommend the test cases that should be run in parallel to the testing of a given feature.
-If this proves impossible, they should inform the tester on the possible influence of the changes to the other parts of the system.
+If this proves impossible, they should inform the tester on the possible influence of the changes on other parts of the system.

+Each new test case has to be reviewed (i.e. its content should be assessed; it should also be determined whether it concerns a feature that is vital to the system – if so, it has to be assigned the “CoreRegression” label), and thus its status should be “QA”.
+After the review, the test case’s status should be changed to “To Do”.
+Every 2 or 3 sprints, the test cases concerning the features that had been impacted by the most-recent changes should be reviewed, so as to ensure that they are still valid and that the test steps they include are not outdated.

-In JIRA, click on Create.
-Select the Project, in this case the project is OpenLMIS General.
-Then select the Issue Type as Test.
-The Summary, Components, and Description can be copied from the ticket to keep consistency, or help in rewriting the test case in the next steps.
-Note that every valid test case has to have the To Do status and Minor priority.
-The test case's name should be in accordance with the following convention: "Screen: Tested feature" (e.g. Users: Searching for users).
-After entering all data, click Create and a JIRA notification will pop up with the Test Case number.
+In JIRA, click on “Create”.
+Select the project, in this case the project is “OpenLMIS General”.
+Then, select the “Issue Type” as Test.
+The “Summary”, “Components”, and “Description” can be copied from the ticket to keep consistency, or help in rewriting the test case in the next steps.
+Note that every valid test case has to have the “To Do” status and “Minor” priority.
+The test case’s name should be in accordance with the following convention: “Screen: Tested feature” (e.g. “Users: Searching for users”).
+After entering all data, click the “Create” button and a JIRA notification will pop up with the test case's number.

 ![Create Test Case](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/create-test-case.png)

-Click on the test case number and it will bring you to this page to add the test steps and make required associations.
-The Labels help when querying for test cases to add to regression test cycles.
-For the example below, a suggested label would be Stock Management or Vaccines.
+Click the test case's number, and it will bring you to the page enabling one to add the test steps and make required associations.
+Labels help when querying for test cases to add to regression test cycles.
+For the example below, a suggested label would be “Stock Management” or “Vaccines”.
 When the tested ticket concerns UI changes and contains a mock-up, the mock-up should be added as an attachment to the ticket with the test case.

-The Fix Version/s is an association that organizes the test cases.
-This is used to report test case execution in the Test Metrics Dashboard.
-If the Fix Version is not known at the time of creating the test, then select "Unscheduled".
-When the JIRA ticket is assigned to the sprint, the test case must be updated with the correct Fix Version or it will not appear in the Test Metrics Dashboard.
-The Test Steps provide a step by step guide to any tester on how to complete proper validation of the JIRA ticket.
-The steps should explain in enough detail to the tester: the actions to make, and a description of the outcome of those steps.
+The fix version/s is an association that organizes the test cases.
+This is used to report test case execution on the Test Metrics Dashboard.
+If the fix version is not known at the time of creating the test, select “Unscheduled”.
+When the JIRA ticket is assigned to a sprint, the test case must be updated with a correct fix version or it will not appear on the Test Metrics Dashboard.
+The test steps provide a step by step guide to any tester on how to complete proper validation of the JIRA ticket.
+The steps should explain in enough detail the actions to take, as well as the expected outcome of those steps.

 ![Entering steps in test case](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/entering-test-case-steps.png)

-Here is an example of some Test Steps:
+Here is an example of some test steps:

 ![Test steps example](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/test-steps.png)

-Once the test case has been created, it needs to be associated to the JIRA ticket, as the example below:
+Once the test case had been created, it needs to be associated with the JIRA ticket, as in the example below:

 ![Linked JIRA Ticket](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/linked-jira-ticket.png)